Maltimore/uncommitted-changes-sync/README.md

 sudo apt install inotify-tools
 ```

-Then clone this repository somewhere on you local computer.
+Then clone this repository somewhere on your local computer.
 That's it!

 ## Usage
 Create a file ```config``` within this folder.
 It should have one line per repository that you want to sync (syncing one local repository with multiple remots is also possible).
 In each line, you should have first the path to the local repository, then the ssh-name of the remote host, and then the remote path to the repository.
 Like so: